Elections in Jammu and Kashmir: Union territory of Jammu and Kashmir electoral system

 Chairperson of Delimitation Commission, Retd.
 Justice Ranjana Prakash Desai along with Union Minister Jitendra Singh at a meeting on the delimitation process of UT of JK, in February 2021.The Chief Election Commissioner, Sushil Chandra and others present.

 Jammu and Kashmir union territory (J and K) is bordered in carmine colour.
 Ladakh union territory (L) is bordered in blue colour.

 A new delimitation process for the assembly constituencies of the Union Territory began in February–March 2020.
 It increased the strength of the elected members in the legislative assembly from 87 to 90.
 The COVID-19 pandemic in India as well as political participation issues delayed the progress.
 On 24 June 2021, Prime Minister Modi met with political leaders from the region signaling a renewed effort with the delimitation process.
 The Delimitation Commission is chaired by retired Supreme Court of India Justice Ranjana Prakash Desai.
 The delimitation is based on the 2011 census of India and is being undertaken as per the amended Delimitation Act, 2002 and the Jammu and Kashmir Reorganisation Act, 2019.
 There are 280 District Development Council (DDC) seats in the union territory equally divided between the Jammu and Kashmir regions.
 In each of the 20 districts of the union territory there are 14 constituencies.

 Major political parties

 This list includes state parties as well as national parties.
-It also includes political parties which no longer exist: